 Co-Ownership is a not-for-profit organisation that helps people get onto the property ladder who cannot do it by themselves.

 There are many reasons why people need help to buy a home – difficulty in raising a deposit, low income or non-permanent employment are some reasons.
-We have two ways to help people: Co-Own and Rent-to-Own and have helped over 27,000 people buy home in Northern Ireland since 1978.
-Over 8,000 homes across Northern Ireland are currently Co-Ownership homes.
+We have three ways to help people: Co-Own, Co-Own for Over 55s and Rent-to-Own and have helped over 32,000 people buy home in Northern Ireland since 1978.
+Over 10,000 homes across Northern Ireland are currently Co-Ownership homes.

 Co-Owners take as large a share as they can afford to start with, between 50% and 90% They can then increase that share at any time by buying more of their property.
 Co-Ownership is Northern Ireland’s regional body for shared ownership.
 We are a registered housing association and industrial & provident society, regulated and funded by a combination of private finance and the Department for Communities.
 We are governed by a Board of Management, made up of non-executive directors elected from the shareholders.
 Board members are unpaid volunteers.